 When not to use

-With the exception of feed-based targeting that you control, Dynamic Search Ads are not recommended if your website changes rapidly—with, for instance, daily deals.
+- Dynamic Search Ads are not recommended if your website changes rapidly—with, for instance, daily deals.

 Before using Dynamic Search Ads, be sure to review Google Ads policies to make sure your ads comply with them (and any applicable laws).